wahasa/Alpine/Note/Chromiumfix.md

 ---
 #### Fixed chromium can't be opened
-on Alpine, run this commands
+In Alpine, run this commands

 * Edit script
 ```